progg1992/personalPortfolio/README.md

 # About me page Assets\Images\About Me.png
 # Portfolio page Assets\Images\Portfolio.png
 # Contact page Assets\Images\Contact.png
 # The resume page is not full developed at this point.
-I am working still working on it.
+I am still working on it.